/category/userinfo

 • Rivanna Storage

 There are a variety of options for storing large-scale research data at UVa.
-Public and Internal Use data storage systems can be accessed from the Rivanna high performance computing system.
+Public and Internal Use data storage systems can be accessed from the Rivanna and Afton high performance computing systems.

-.tg {border-collapse:collapse;border-spacing:0;border-color:#ccc;} .tg td{font-family:Arial, sans-serif;font-size:14px;padding:10px 5px;border-style:solid;border-width:0px;overflow:hidden;word-break:normal;border-color:#ccc;color:#333;background-color:#fff;} .tg th{font-family:Arial, sans-serif;font-size:14px;font-weight:normal;padding:10px 5px;border-style:solid;border-width:0px;overflow:hidden;word-break:normal;border-color:#ccc;color:#333;background-color:#f0f0f0;} .tg .tg-hy9w{background-color:#eceeef;border-color:inherit;vertical-align:top} .tg .tg-dc35{background-color:#f9f9f9;border-color:inherit;vertical-align:top} .tg .tg-0qmj{font-weight:bold;background-color:#eceeef;border-color:inherit;vertical-align:top} Storage Directories Name Quota Price Data Protection Accessible from Best Practices /home 50GB Free 1-week snapshots Rivanna /home is best used as a working directory when using Rivanna interactively.
+.tg {border-collapse:collapse;border-spacing:0;border-color:#ccc;} .tg td{font-family:Arial, sans-serif;font-size:14px;padding:10px 5px;border-style:solid;border-width:0px;overflow:hidden;word-break:normal;border-color:#ccc;color:#333;background-color:#fff;} .tg th{font-family:Arial, sans-serif;font-size:14px;font-weight:normal;padding:10px 5px;border-style:solid;border-width:0px;overflow:hidden;word-break:normal;border-color:#ccc;color:#333;background-color:#f0f0f0;} .tg .tg-hy9w{background-color:#eceeef;border-color:inherit;vertical-align:top} .tg .tg-dc35{background-color:#f9f9f9;border-color:inherit;vertical-align:top} .tg .tg-0qmj{font-weight:bold;background-color:#eceeef;border-color:inherit;vertical-align:top} Storage Directories Name Quota Price Data Protection Accessible from Best Practices /home 200GB Free 1-week snapshots Rivanna/Afton /home is best used as a working directory when using Rivanna/Afton interactively.
 Slurm jobs run against /home will be slower than those run against /scratch.
 The /home directory is a personal storage space that is not shareable with other users.

 • Research Standard Storage

-the team lead or PI.
+Overview The Research Standard Storage file system provides users with a solution for research data storage and sharing.
+Public, internal use, and sensitive research data can be stored in Research Standard storage, and UVA Information Security provides details about data sensitivity classifications.
+Members in the same group have access to a shared directory created by the team lead or PI.
 Group membership can be defined and managed through Grouper (requires VPN connection).
-Research Standard storage is mounted on the Rivanna HPC cluster and can also be accessed on a personal computer with an SMB
+Research Standard storage is mounted on the HPC cluster and can also be accessed on a personal computer with an SMB mount, allowing for point-and-click file manipulation.

 • Cloud Storage Solutions

 Amazon Web Services Tiered object storage Amazon S3 and Glacier offer cloud-based, affordable, unlimited capacity for storage from anywhere.
 Advanced features include scalability, lifecycle management, encryption, and sharing.
 S3 is ideal for static files that need to be retrieved from any location (PDFs, images, video, etc.).
-Glacier is archival storage, perfect for grant compliance that reqires data retention.
+Glacier is archival storage, perfect for grant compliance that requires data retention.
 How RC can help: Lower pricing - UVA has an Internet2 discount available for educational use.
 Contact us to create an account for you or your research project.
 Cost estimates - Cloud storage is not free.
 Consideration should be made to the size of your files and how often they will be retrieved.

 • Command Line Data Transfer